mttk/notes/README.md

 1. Indexing / categorisation
 2. List papers that are covered in READMEs
 3. Reading list labels (to read, to summarize)
+4. Move and merge all bibliographies
+5. Find a better way to showcase PDFs
+6. Urls need to be highlighted (update pandoc to >= 2.x)